 Cinnamon Rolls from Just What We Eat

-Why We Love It: This recipe uses a genius GF flour blend that makes these allergy-friendly cinnamon rolls taste and look like the real thing.
-No one should have to skip the cinnamon rolls at holiday brunch!
+Why We Love It: This recipe uses a genius gluten-free flour blend that makes these allergy-friendly cinnamon rolls taste and look like the real thing.
+Because no one should have to skip the cinnamon rolls at holiday brunch!

 Hero Ingredient: Canned cinnamon rolls have got nothing on this filling, made with vegan butter, coconut sugar, and cinnamon.